Johndsalas/wrangle_lgs_data/README.md

 ## Purpose:

-In this repository I will wrangle, prepare, and document preparation of transaction data from a local game store for use in future projects
+wrangle and document preparation of transaction data from a local game store for use in future projects

 ## Wrangle Method
 * The original CSV's contained annual transaction data for the years 2021, 2022, 2023
 * After merging the data in these files there were 19,721 rows each representing one transaction and 51 columns each providing details about those transactions
 * Remade the data frame keeping only the 9 columns I was interested in
 * Coumns were then renamed for clarity and ease of use
-    * date
+    * date, date of transaction
-    * time
+    * time, time of transaction
-    * gross_sales
+    * gross_sales, total amount customer paid before discounts in US dollars
-    * discount_amount
+    * discount_amount, total discount customer recived in US dollars
-    * net_sales
+    * net_sales, total amount customer paid after discounts in US dollars
     * cust_id, id number for customer making purchase
     * cart, string containing names of items bought
     * discount_type, type of discount applied to purchase